Image Generative Semantic Communication with Multi-Modal Similarity Estimation for Resource-Limited Networks: Conclusion

 \section{Conclusion}

 This paper proposed an image-generation-based transmission method.
-In the proposed method, a transmitter extracts multi-modal semantic features from an image and transmits them to a receiver, thereby significantly reducing the amount of transmitted data compared to traditional methods.
-After receiving the data, the receiver generates multiple images using an image-generation model and selects an output image based on the semantic similarity between the original and generated images.
+In the proposed method, a transmitter extracts multi-modal semantic features from an image and transmits only them to a receiver.
+The receiver generates multiple images using an image-generation model and selects an output image based on the semantic similarity between the original and generated images.
 Therefore, the proposed method can realize both a significant reduction in the transmitted data size and reconstruction of the image with the semantic information required by the receiver.
-The evaluation results validated the ability of the proposed method to significantly reduce the data size compared with typical image compression algorithms.
+The evaluation results indicates that the proposed method can reduce the data size compared with typical image compression algorithms.

-In the proposed method, the receiver must compare and evaluate the similarity between the original and generated images using only the received data when selecting the output.
-Therefore, this study focused on descriptive and segment features of images and proposed two scoring methods for comparing them between the original and generated images.

-An experiment was conducted to verify the effectiveness of the proposed image transmission method and scoring procedures.
-The results indicated that the proposed method using multi-modal semantic information can generate images that are more similar to the original images than those using only a single piece of information.
-In particular, the proposed method exhibits good reconstruction performance for the composition and position of the objects in the original image because a colored-segmented image is input into the image-generation model as segment and color information.
+In the proposed method, the receiver must evaluate the similarity between the original and generated images using only the received data to select the output.
+Therefore, this study proposed two scoring methods for comparing them between the original and generated images, and an experiment was conducted to verify the effectiveness of the proposed transmission method and scoring procedures.
+The results indicated that the proposed method using multi-modal semantic features can generate images that are more similar to the original images than those using only a single feature.
 In addition, the proposed scoring procedures can quantify the semantic similarity between images.
-The text similarity scores can be used to compare the types of target objects and rough background information of images.
-In contrast, the segmentation matching rates can be used to compare the composition and position of the target object in the images.
+The text similarity scores can compare the types of objects and rough background information in images and the segmentation matching rates can compare the composition and position of objects in the images.
 However, we found that if the target object in the image was too small, the generated images with no objects exhibited high segmentation matching rates.